New student information

 I just got admitted.
 What should I do next?

-(3) See the Grad School's New Student Guide.
+- Explore the Graduate School's New Student Guide.

 I am still looking for funding.
 What should I do?

 For details information about funding, see here.
-The short answers are: MEng students are not normally funded by our department.
-Most MS/PhD Grad students on support either get a Graduate Research Assistantship directly from a faculty member, or a Graduate Teaching Assistantship from the CS Department.
+The short answers are: M.Eng students are not normally funded by our department.
+Most M.S./Ph.D. =students either get a Graduate Research Assistantship directly from a faculty member, or a Graduate Teaching Assistantship from the department.
 GRAs are between you and the faculty member.
-If you want to apply for a GTA, see https://hosting.cs.vt.edu/gta/.
-Be aware that we make funding offers right up to the start of classes, and sometimes even during the first week of class.
-Unfortunately, new students on the wait list are not likely to be given an offer until after they arrive in Blacksburg.
+Apply for a GTA here.
+Be aware that we make funding offers right up to the start of classes and sometimes even during the first week of class.
+Unfortunately, new students on the waiting list are not likely to be given an offer until after they arrive in Blacksburg.

 I am funded on an assistantship (GRA or GTA).
 Will I have to pay tuition and fees?

-Students on a full GRA or GTA assitantship (20 hours/week is a full assistantship) have their tuition paid in full.
-While many fees are paid, Students on assistantship must pay some fees.
-For the 2021-22 academic year, the total fees were $1,122 per semester for VA state residents in Blacksburg, and $1,424 for non-VA residents.
-Fees for students at the Northern Virginia campus were $75.50 per semester for VA state residents, and $377.50 for non-VA residents.
-For the latest and complete tuition and fee schedule, please visit the Bursar’s website.
+Students on a full GRA or GTA assitantship (20 hours/week) have their tuition paid in full.
+While many fees are paid, students on assistantship must pay some fees.
+For the latest and complete tuition and fee schedule, please visit the bursar’s website.

 Where can I find more information about tuition and fees as well as information concerning types of assistantships and compensation and insurance?

-For information related concerning types of assistantships and compensation and insurance, please see the Graduate School’s Graduate Assistantship Information for Students page (https://graduateschool.vt.edu/funding/types-of-funding/assistantships.html).
+- For information concerning types of assistantships and compensation and insurance, please see the Graduate School’s Graduate Assistantship Information for Students information.

 When should I arrive on campus?

 There are orientation sessions and events throughout the week prior to when classes start.
 So you need to be on campus and ready to attend by Monday prior to the first week of class.
-A CS New Graduate Student orientation is typically held on Wednesday afternoon prior to the start of class, and you need to attend if you are a new student.
+New students are expected to attend an orientation held on the Wednesday prior to the start of classes.

 How do I sign up for classes?
 How many should I sign up for?
 Or any question similar to that.

 We discuss how many classes you should take during orientation.
-But to give you a bit of an idea on what to expect: For MS/PhD students on support, a full time class load is two regular (3-credit, for a grade) courses.
-Do not plan to take more than that, and there is no need to take more than that.
-To reach full-time status (12 credits), you can sign up for things like a credit of grad seminar or the Grad School GTA training 1-credit course, and then fill out your schedule with research hours (5994 and 7994) as needed.
-MEng full-time students will typically take three or four courses per semester.
+But to give you a bit of an idea on what to expect: For M.S./Ph.D. students on support, a full time class load is two regular (three-credit, for a grade) courses.
+Do not plan to take more than that.
+To reach full-time status (12 credits), you can sign up for things like a credit of graduate seminar or the graduate school's GTA training, which is a one-credit course, and then fill out your schedule with research hours (5994 and 7994) as needed.
+M.Eng full-time students will typically take three or four courses per semester.

 What is the deadline for adding classes?

-Your last day to add classes is the Friday at the end of the first week of class.
+Your last day to add classes is the Friday of the first week of classes.

 How do I find an advisor?

-The research advisor is one of the most important people in a Graduate Student's degree program.
-It is the responsibility of each MS and PhD student to contact faculty and find a suitable match.
-You can also discuss the process with the Graduate Program Director (Dr. Tilevich).
-Some students (perhaps one third) start the program already knowing who their advisor will be.
-Many others will work on talking with possible faculty advisors during the course of their first year.
-While ideally you would reach agreement with a faculty member to be your advisor as early as possible, you are fine if you can do it by the end of your first semester.
+The research advisor is one of the most important people in a graduate student's degree program.
+It is the responsibility of each M.S. and Ph.D. student to contact faculty and find a suitable match.
+You can also discuss the process with the associate department head for graduate studies.
+Some students start the program already knowing who their advisor will be.
+Many others will interview with possible faculty advisors during the course of their first year.

 Where can I get more information?